Independent African news, markets, culture and politics.

 US threatens Chinese airlines flying over Russia – Reuters — RT World News

-The proposal is part of rising tensions between Washington and Beijing over trade policy.
-The US has threatened new tariffs over China’s ties with Moscow, accusing Beijing of “funding” the Ukraine conflict through energy imports.
+The ban is part of escalating tensions between Washington and Beijing over trade policy.
+The United States has threatened new tariffs, accusing China of “funding” the Ukraine conflict through energy imports from Moscow.
 China has dismissed these claims as “unacceptable,” insisting its trade with Russia is “legitimate and lawful.”

-The development comes amid efforts to restore flights between the US and Russia, which have been suspended since 2022.
-Kremlin aide Kirill Dmitriev recently suggested that US-Russia air travel could resume by late 2025, as part of Ukraine peace efforts mediated by the US.
-Russian Ambassador to the US Alexander Darchiev confirmed in August that the process of restoring flights between the two countries was already “underway.”
+The development occurs amid efforts to restore flights between the United States and Russia, which have been suspended since 2022.
+Kremlin aide Kirill Dmitriev recently suggested that U.S.–Russia air travel could resume by late 2025 as part of Ukraine peace negotiations mediated by the United States.
+Russian Ambassador to the U.S. Alexander Darchiev confirmed in August that the process of restoring flights between the two countries was already “underway.”

 Scroll to Top